-Textbooks are allocated to students through the College library.
-All textbooks are available digitally via Class OneNote Notebooks and the Cambridge Go online tool for Mathematics.
+All learning resources are available digitally via Class OneNote Notebooks and the Cambridge Go online tool for Mathematics.
 Students will learn how to access these resources as part of the Induction Program.
+For some subjects learning resources are borrowed from the library.